MeiyazhaganFab/ipl-2022-rag/README.md

 Now go ahead, run it, ask questions, and let the magic unfold! 🧙‍♂️🏏🔥

-"The only thing cooler than an LLM answering cricket queries is an LLM answering correct cricket queries."
+<h1>"The only thing cooler than an LLM answering cricket queries is an LLM answering correct cricket queries."</h1>